The Fat Gold Guide

 It’s important to say: ONLY virgin olive oil has biophenols.
 If it doesn’t say “virgin” or “extra virgin” on the label, then the oil inside is refined, which means these compounds have been stripped away.

 Even extra virgin olive oil loses its biophenols over time.
 They are antioxidants, which means they prevent the chemical process of oxidation.
-They’ll happily do that for your body, but, until they’re consumed, they do it for the oil; as extra virgin olive oil is exposed to heat, light, and air, its biophenols “sacrifice themselves” to protect it.
+They’ll happily do that for your body, but, until they’re consumed, they do it for the oil, too!
+When extra virgin olive oil is exposed to heat, light, and air, its biophenols “sacrifice themselves” to protect it.

-Extra virgin olive oils go even higher—Fat Gold has milled some with more than 500 mg/kg—but, as the biophenol level increases, there’s a risk the oil will be unbalanced: ALL burn and no fruit, a pungent medicine.
+Extra virgin olive oils go even higher—Fat Gold has milled some with more than 600 mg/kg—but, as the biophenol level increases, there’s a risk the oil will be unbalanced: all burn and no fruit, a pungent medicine.

 Olive oil in the body